 We have extensive contacts (companies and private individuals) looking for quality homes to rent.
 We advertise in the local press and on-line portals such as Rightmove, On The Market and of course our own website and social media accounts which reaches a worldwide audience.
 We also give advice to ensure that your property is presented in a planned and strategic way, targeting the most suitable tenants.

-We are trained to emphasize the finer features and benefits of the properties we show and will always accompany prospective tenants even if the owner is present.
+We are trained to emphasise the finer features and benefits of the properties we show and will always accompany prospective tenants even if the owner is present.

 We have standard tenancy agreements which are available for your use.
 However, you may wish to involve your own solicitor, especially if there are special circumstances to be taken into account or you wish to receive independent advice.